NEWBuild your personal Plan B Strategy — top 5 countries ranked for YOU, visa + tax + 90-day planTry it

 Southeast Asia's most expat-friendly nation — English-speaking, low-cost, modern, and perfectly positioned Exceptionally Low Cost of Living, English Widely Spoken, World-Class Food Scene are among the top reasons expats choose Malaysia.
 See our complete guide for visa options, cost of living, healthcare, and more.

-Get the latest visa updates, cost-of-living data, and expat stories from Malaysia straight to your inbox.
+Visa updates, cost-of-living shifts, and real expat stories from Malaysia — straight to your inbox.